Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

    ``os.environ["DATABASE_URL"]`` but my parameter store key is called ``PREFIX/DATABASE_URL``.
 This is because I grabbed all the parameters via the path prefix (i.e. the ``PROJECT/``) and stored it as a JSON in the path ``/.env.json``.
-   For cookiecutter-django/django-environ users, I've created a class ``Env`` which takes that JSON file and inserts the key/values into ``os.environ``.
+   For cookiecutter-django or django-environ users, I've created a class ``Env`` which takes that JSON file and inserts the key/values into ``os.environ`` (you can view the class in `config/settings/base.py`_.
+5. In `config/settings/production.py`_, I made some changes with django-storages.
+   Because our EC2 instances already have its AWS credentials and region set up, I chose to omit the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_S3_REGION_NAME, hence not needing it in Parameter Store.
+(I wrote an if condition saying if ``if "AWS_ACCESS_KEY_ID" not in os.environ``, then I'd require the parameter store values.
+The region should match with your S3 bucket region.
+If not, then you'll still want to manually set it with a Parameter Store value.

+.. _config/settings/base.py: ./config/settings/base.py
+.. _config/settings/production.py: ./config/settings/production.py

 If you'd like, in your `start_server`_ file, you can specify a region where you created your parameters by appending ``--region us-east-2``.